securebio/nao-dedup/README.md

 pytest
 ```

-To ensure the Python and Rust implementations of streaming dedup stay in sync,
+To ensure the Python and Rust implementations stay in sync, tests include:

+- **Implementation parity tests**: Parametrized tests that run on both
+  streaming implementations to ensure they produce identical results for all
+  scenarios including edge cases with N's, offsets, and errors
+- **End-to-end tests**: Verify deduplication works correctly on realistic data
+  with various read configurations and quality scores

-tests are parametrized by implementation.
-The Rust library is built
-automatically when tests are run if not already present.
+The Rust library is built automatically when tests are run if not already
+present.